Former FireEye CEO joins cyber venture fund Allegis

 (Reuters) - Technology executive Dave DeWalt has joined early-stage cyber-security venture capital firm Allegis Capital as a managing director, the fund said on Thursday, as it looks to invest more in companies closer to going public.

-With the appointment DeWalt, a former CEO of FireEye Inc and McAfee before it was acquired by Intel Corp, is moving directly into the world of venture capital after years of running companies.
+With the appointment DeWalt, a former CEO of FireEye Inc (FEYE.O) and McAfee before it was acquired by Intel Corp (INTC.O), is moving directly into the world of venture capital after years of running companies.

 “His experience, and the networks that come with it, will be a tremendous asset to our firm and our portfolio companies as they grow from solution innovators to market leaders,” Allegis founder Bob Ackerman said in a statement.